comet-ml/scala-example/README.md

 * Using Deeplearning4j on Spark and Scala
 * Using Deeplearning4j and Java

-Next, we discuss how to ru each of them.
+Next, we discuss how to run each of them.

 ## Scala with Deeplearning4j on Spark